-Ginny nodded, and walked out to the kitchen.
+Ginny nodded walking out to the kitchen.
 "Have you had breakfast?"
 She called over her shoulder.

 "No," Harry replied, through a yawn.

-Ginny began gathering eggs, sausage and bacon and started fixing herself and Harry some breakfast.
+Ginny began gathering eggs, sausage, and bacon to start fixing herself and Harry some breakfast.
 She flicked her wand at the scones that were sitting on a plate, with a scent that said they were definitely made by Molly, and send them from their place on the counter to the table.

 Harry got out the jug of orange juice and a bowl of fruit out of the refrigerator.